-The control will only meet ingress protection specifications while the Deutsch connector is installed in the unit.
+NOTICE The control will only meet ingress protection specifications while the Deutsch connector is installed in the unit.
 As such, the unit should not be exposed to operating environments unless the mating connector is installed.
 In addition, if a wire is not used for each of the 12 pins on the control, a Deutsch 114017 plug must be used in place of each missing wire.
 Failure to adhere to these guidelines may result in product failure or decreased life.

-Use 16 to 18 AWG (1 to 1.5 mm2) stranded copper wire with insulation that meets temperature requirements in the harness design.
-A wiring harness stress relief within 16" (406 mm) of the control's connector is recommended.
+IMPORTANT Use 1 to 1.5 mm2 (16 to 18 AWG) stranded copper wire with insulation that meets temperature requirements in the harness design.
+A wiring harness stress relief within 400 mm (16") of the control's connector is recommended.
 Limit all I/O and signal lines to less than 30 m (98 ft).
 Also limit input power (B+/B-) connections to an earth grounded battery or conditioned power interface to less than 10 m (33 ft) from the L-Series product.